Jeavon/Slimsy/README.md

 **Effortless Responsive & Lazy Images with LazySizes and Umbraco**

 # Slimsy v7 is made for Umbraco v17!
-# Slimsy v6 is made for Umbraco v14, v15 & v16!
+# Slimsy v6 is made for Umbraco v14, v15 & v16 (it does also work with v17)!
 # Slimsy v5 is made for Umbraco v13.2 < v14!
 # Slimsy v4 is made for Umbraco v10, v11 & v12!